Boglins: Original Boglins toys

 Smaller Boglins (a subspecies known as Boglinus minimus), named Squidge, Shlump, Shlurp, Sponk, Squawk, and Squeel were also early releases into the line (in the UK these names were changed to Squit, Boink, Splatt, Blap, Klang, and Doink respectively).
 Lasting only two years in the United States, Boglins proved to be a bigger hit within the United Kingdom, distributed by the toy companies Ideal and Action GT.

 Other later Boglins included "Talking Boglins" (Glint and Kwirk), Aquatic-themed "Soggy Boglins" (Snish the Fish, Slogg the Frog, and Slobster the Lobster), "Halloween Boglins" (Blobkin and Bog o' Bones), "Glow Boglins" (Klang, Doink, and Squit), "Action Boglins" (Rasp, Gunge, Likk, Iball, and Spit), "Bash'em Boglins" (Splat and Skwish), and re-releases of the original larger Boglins: Dwork, Flurp, and Plunk, now including hair and "wiggly tongues".

 "Baby Boglins" were also produced, much smaller in size serving more as finger puppets as opposed to the full-sized hand puppets.
 These came inside of small plastic eggs and included Blap, Boink, Squit, Klang, Doink, Splat, Cratch, Flop, Lurp, Mork, Snot, and Suk; Boink, Klang, and Squit also came in "Baby Action Boglins" variants.
 Other variations included small hard-plastic "Caged" Boglins, as well as "Acrobat Boglins" made from a sticky elastomer similar to the octopus-shaped Wacky WallWalkers of the same era.

 Mini Boglins

 Mini Boglins were first released in 1991 by Ideal.
 They were solid PVC with no movable parts (similar to Monster in My Pocket and M.U.S.C.L.E.), and were sold in randomized blister packs of 3, 5, 10, or 20 figures.
 With over 100 distinct figures of varying color-schemes, Mini Boglins were usable in a Boglins-themed game, that assigned various ranks to the figures, and divided them into 12 different tribes.

 Many models featured "secret battle code symbols" with in-game utility that would appear after it was heated and left to cool.
-There were also "Slime Boglins" that were Mini Boglins sold in plastic toilets filled with toy slime, a Mini Boglins Swamp carry case that unfolded to resemble a small landscape, a mail-away Mini Boglins cage and an additional 13th Mini Boglins tribe, "The Cool Dudes", only released in packages of Kellog's Frosties in the UK.
+There were also "Slime Boglins" that were Mini Boglins sold in plastic toilets filled with toy slime, a Mini Boglins Swamp carry case that unfolded to resemble a small landscape, a mail-away Mini Boglins cage and an additional 13th Mini Boglins tribe, "The Cool Dudes", only released in packages of Kellogg's Frosties in the UK.